nginx-architects/agility2022-apigw-nic/modules/module7/readme.md

 This service definition along with the its associated code, language-specific runtime libraries and serialization format create what is known as the "protocol buffer".

-In this module we will be enable our Ingress Controller to proxy, route and load balance gRPC requests to our simple gRPC applications.
+In this module we will enable our Ingress Controller to proxy, route and load balance gRPC requests to our simple gRPC applications.

 A quick look at the architecture: